gak/gravit/windows/README.txt

 ========================
 If you have only little experience with the GNU compiler toolchain, you could try building gravit in Visual Studio.
 The code is a bit slower, but you can use a neat IDE.
 Debugging is easier with Visual Studio.

-There are free editions availeable from Microsoft.
+There are free editions availeable from Microsoft (i.e. "Visual C++ 2008 Express Edition with SP1") http://www.microsoft.com/visualstudio/en-us/products/2008-editions/express
+(You may also need to dowenload and install the the Windows SDK and DirectX SDK)

 project files availeable: